-Every week, residents of the Hacker House gather around a backyard fire while chatting about startups.
+Every week, residents of the Hacker House gather around a backyard fire-pit while chatting about startups.
 It was a mind meld of professional programmers, designers, and entrepreneurs.
 On May 3rd 2013 at one of these backyard fire-pit events I came up with the idea for WakaTime.

 Two residents, Kirubakaran and Robert, were experienced consultants and accustomed to tracking their hours.
 I was a salary-man new to contract programming.
 Sometimes, I would forget to start my timer or log time to the wrong project.
 The possibility for human error left a feeling of uncertainty lingering, not to mention it was a pain in the butt to start & stop a timer all the time.